RanaAkansha/Calculator/README.md

-# ✨ Calci - A Command-Line Statistical Calculator
+# 🔢Calci - A Command-Line Statistical Calculator

 Calci is a Java-based command-line calculator that performs basic statistical operations like **Mean**, **Median**, **Mode**, and **Standard Deviation**.